 Avila Beach is a short drive from the Port San Luis RV Camping area.
 During the summer, a free trolley bus runs from the Pismo Beach Outlets to Port San Luis via Avila Beach.

-Avila Beach offers numerous dining options along with art galleries, wine tasting rooms.
+Avila Beach features numerous dining options along with art galleries, wine tasting rooms.

 The apple season runs between September and December when the fruit is sweet, crisp, perfect, fruit packages.
 Delicious and nutritious by themselves, the apples can also be made into cider, pies, and preserves.

 Where is Avila Beach (Port San Luis)